OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-14.md

 Some elders of Israel approached me and sat down before me.

 ## Ezekiel 14:2
-And the word of the Lord came to me, saying:
+And the message from the Lord was given to me:

 ## Ezekiel 14:3
 “Son of man, these men have set up idols in their hearts and placed a stumbling block of wrongdoing before their faces.
 Should I allow them to consult me at all?